 Select the Schedule option to control how often Backups, Syncs, and Shares will occur.

 SpiderOak One Support

 SpiderOak Support is a single site that handles all the products published by SpiderOak (the company).
-The specific information we might need is in the One Backup section of the site.
-The site contains over 200 detailed articles covering most topics you might need information about.
+The specific information you might need for this product is in the One Backup section of the site.
+The site contains a large number of detailed articles covering most topics you might need information about.

 This is great, since the company gives you only one way to get human support.
 If an article doesn’t give you the information you need, the page gives you the option to submit a support request.
 There is no telephone support or live chat support provided.